henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 It's also convenient to make outgoing calls the same way.

 I've even sent one or two text messages from the watch while driving: you just do "Hey Siri, send message to Joe, buy some milk".
 Then "hey Siri, send" to confirm.
 If you dare, you can glance briefly at the screen first to see that it sends what you intend.
+Because Siri on the watch will not speak, for some reason.

 ## Travelling: time zones